mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 In the mrs serial package a new launch file should be created for example arduino.launch with the correct baudrate and port:

+.. admonition:: todo

+   Raphael: you say to create such a launch file in the serial package, but I see this file in our testing package.
+Please be specific on what should be done.
+Also specify on which original launch file of ctu this was based.
+See `Communication between arduino and ROS using mrs_serial package <https://github.com/ctu-mrs/mrs_uav_system/issues/48>`__.

 .. code-block:: xml

   <launch>